Ireland’s 32% – 37%* Tax Credit for Film and Television

-- First instalment being 90% of the tax credit due, upon:
+- First installment being 90% of the tax credit due, upon:

 - Financial Closing, including proof that 68% of eligible expenditure is lodged to the project’s production account;

-- Irish Film Board approval (IFB funded projects only); or
+- Screen Ireland confirmation (Screen Ireland funded projects only); or

 - Broadcasting Authority of Ireland (BAI) approval (BAI funded projects only); or